3ng7n33r/KnowledgeBase/src/webdevelopment/backend/django/ecomm_tut.md

 </script>
 ```
 the log in page will be almost identical.
 For the state management on the fron end side (logged in , logged out) we have to add an option to initializeStore to set the isAuthenticated state in the store/index.js file that checks if a session token is present.
-Also, we need a function to set the token. store/index.js:
+Also, we need a function to set and remove the token. store/index.js:
 ```js
   mutations: {
     initializeStore(state) {